 You don’t have to be a homeowner to be part of the Victorian Alliance.
 Our backgrounds vary greatly from newly arrived renters to seasoned homeowners.
 What unites us is our appreciation of historic homes and an interest in architectural preservation.

 These meetings are led by our elected President and operate according to Roberts Rules of Order, which enables a systematic approach to important matters before audiences sometimes exceeding 60 people.
-Often they include an informative presentation and lite refreshments.
+Often they include an informative presentation and light refreshments.

 Most general meetings are open to the public at no charge.
 However, on occasion, due to space constraints or other considerations, some events and meetings are limited to only those members whose dues are current.